 State-of-the-Art Vein Treatments at Texas Endovascular

 At Texas Endovascular, we are passionate about treating patients who suffer from PAD.
 We use the most up to date, state-of-the-art equipment available.
 Using minimally invasive procedures that do not require an overnight hospital stay, our team provides treatments such as Angioplasty, Stenting, and Atherectomy.
 These methods prevent the need for large incisions and open surgery in many cases.
 As a result, patients are often discharged the same day with minimal recovery time needed.

-During your procedure Dr. Hardee or Dr. Fox will insert a small IV and wire through the groin.
+During your procedure Dr. Hardee, Dr. Valenson, or Dr. Fox will insert a small IV and wire through the groin.
 Once a blood vessel has been accessed, they will use imaging to guide the wire into position past the affected artery.
 From here, the diseased artery will be treated using a balloon to widen the blood vessel (angioplasty) or a stent to hold open the vessel and increase blood flow.
-Treatment style is selected depending on the unique circumstances to each patient case to maximize success and minimize complications.
+Treatment style is selected depending on your unique circumstances, so we can maximize success and minimize complications.

 Endovascular treatment of Peripheral Artery Disease can be a technically challenging procedure that demands the expertise of an experienced vascular surgeon.
-In addition to the skills of the surgeon, the location of the PAD and the capabilities of the hospital all influence the outcome of the procedure.
+In addition to the skills of the surgeon, the location of the PAD and the capabilities of the hospital all influence your procedure outcome.